Hazarral/Hazarral/README.md

 ---

-### 🖌️ The Creative Side
+### The Creative Side

-Code is only half the picture.
 I am also a digital artist and narrative designer.

 * **Art:** I do character design and character art.
 You can find my work on **[Twitter](https://x.com/hazarral_art)**.
 * **Writing:** I enjoy crafting extensive lore and world-building.